Strategies to improve sales and profitability

 When researching your market, you need to clearly understand:

 - why, when and how they will buy the product or service

 - how much they will pay for it

 See more on market research and market reports.

 Expanding into new territories

 You may able to sell your existing products and services into export markets.
 Exporting can extend your market, boost your turnover and minimise reliance on local customers.
-See preparing to export, step-by-step guide to exporting and support for exporting.
+See preparing to export and support for exporting.

 New product and service development